 Penang and Georgetown are perhaps best known for their food.
 We had seen a wealth of James-sized portions in the Wonderfood museum but unfortunately, they were not fit for human consumption so we decided to seek out some real food.
 One of our regular haunts during the week was a posh bakery around the corner from the hostel which sold proper, unsweetened, freshly cooked bread.
 That would’ve been enough for us but they also had a menu of sandwiches, soups and cakes which were unbelievable.
 I’m not a soup man but their carrot and ginger soup served with a large sandwich was undoubtably the best way to start a day.
 If you were feeling particularly greedy you could get caramelised bananas on sweet french toast too which I might’ve done on every single occasion.

 In terms of the most important meal of the day, dinner, we dabbled in Chinese and traditional Malay food on occasion but we became obsessed with the Indian food.
 Throughout our trip from Uzbekistan to here, Indian food had been a way to treat ourselves, a pricey reminder of home.
 Whether it was an unexpected curry in the Pamir Mountains or a samosa celebration in Phnom Penh, they were an extravagance we indulged in as we crossed Asia.
 In Malaysia, Indian food is the norm and we couldn’t quite believe our luck.
 Self-control has never been my forte in the culinary department, so Indian food was leapt upon at most opportunities.
 On one such occasion, we had left the hostel with a Dutch traveller who knew the city and showed us her favourite Indian food in town.
-After eating 2 curries, half a chicken, rice and 2 naan breads I was feeling that kind of happy where you’re completely immobile.
+After eating two curries, half a chicken, rice and two naan breads I was feeling that kind of happy where you’re completely immobile.
 So, in a manoeuvre akin to the Umpalumpas rolling Violet Beauregarde in Charlie and the Chocolate Factory, I was shifted through Little India, past the magnificent temple and to the sweet shop.
 Hidden among lots of little stores, we would never have found this tooth rotting paradise.
-Having never had Indian sweets before I picked out an impressive assortment of multi-coloured confectionaries.
+Having never had Indian sweets before, I picked out an impressive assortment of multi-coloured confectionaries.
 They were all ridiculously sugary.
 Don’t get me wrong they were very tasty and varied, but somehow it seems they had all been crafted from pure sugar.
 I, of course, soldiered through and finished off my box, but at what cost?

 Later that night we were shown where people in Georgetown drink on the cheap.
 It was a shop/warehouse (Antarabangsa Enterprise) but selling cans of beer for less than £1.
 Ignoring the almost certain illegality of this “enterprise” that was selling alcohol so cheap, we invested in the only way we knew how.
 Outside were stacks and stacks of plastic chairs and so you grab your beer or drink of choice from the myriad of fridges, pay the fat man at the counter and thus the night begins.
 We were tucking into a few cold ones when our Dutch companion was spotted by some of her friends.
 They were a group of Jordanian guys doing their PhDs in Malaysia and they joined us for the night.
 They were great company and soon it was time to leave, so we hopped in their car as gracefully as the beer and soju mixture allowed us to and headed to the club.
 The chain-smoking started in the car and continued into the confined single room club, it was unpleasant but the night was great.
 We left absolutely honking of cigarettes, I was convinced 10 years had been taken off my life but that morbid thought was quickly forgotten when the promise of a greasy burger came around.
 The next day (after Penang Hill) we were invited to their flat on the outskirts of Georgetown for some Jordanian food which they cooked from scratch.
 We met their friends from around the Arabic speaking world, some other Dutch girls also turned up and we tucked into two enormous maqlubas.
 It was a truly special experience and a memory I’ll treasure forever.